jannatsuha/git_collaborate/README.md

 git push origin branch_name
 ````

-<p> Git and `Bitbucket` are almost same.
-Now I will show some consept of `bitbucket`.
+<p> Git and Bitbucket are almost same.
+Now I will show some consept of  bitbucket.
 If you work another branch how to manage I will share about that.</p>
 ````
 git checkout master
 git fetch